K-ayesha/Rocket_Design_Class_Project/README.md

 ### UB-MAE 423: Introduction to Propulsion

-The project aims to design a sounding rocket given a set of design parameters, with the focus of maximizing the efficiency.
+The project aims to design a sounding rocket given a set of design parameters, with the focus of maximizing the efficiency. $`M_L`$

 |    Parameter    |    Description of Parameter        |    Assigned value    |
 |-----------------|------------------------------------|----------------------|